Widezadenis/LengthOfStay-Project/README.md

   * The consistent 4 day length of stay shows that this is a comumunity hospital with routine medical or surgical needs, not a tertiary care center.
 This allows hospitals to be confident in staffing and bed allocation planning.

 - Questions:
+   * Does length of stay increase during winter months?
    * Is it 4 days for everyone, or do some groups stay longer?
-   * Does length of stay increase during winter months?
    * Do weekend admissions stay longer because of fewer specialists?
    * Which conditions increase length of stay?

+- Findings:
+   * Length of is the same accross every month which means staffing needs are predicable year round.